Policy

 ii.

-transaction amounts to a de facto consolidation or merger.
+The succession transaction amounts to a de facto consolidation or

-transaction was entered into for the purpose of escaping obligations under the
+succession transaction was entered into for the purpose of escaping obligations

 v.